nandan-mandaliya-05/Collection_Manipulator/README.md

 <table>
 <tr>

 <td width="50%">

 ### ➕ Add Student

-Add a new student with their personal information, subjects, and scores.
+Add a student with their ID, name, age, date of birth, subjects, and scores.

 </td>